Start with AI

 Full-stack application: Emphasize the project includes frontend and backend.

-Refining Project Information
+Refine Project Information